Place of Primary Assignment (PPA)

 I will not lie about this.
 Most PPA do not have conducive accommodation for all the corp members posted under them because of facilities, too much crowd and others.

-On several occasions, you will have to get accommodation for yourself.
+On several occasions, get accommodation for yourself.

 Some PPA might provide an accommodation and you might not like it for privacy or other reasons.